 All these things I had to do and they did me good.
 They taught me not to be so precious about my writing.
 They encouraged me to treat it as professional output that, whilst personally dear to me, was ultimately for public consumption.
 That’s not to say I should permanently write under the glare of public scrutiny, but neither should I keep my writing hidden away as if it were something governed by the Official Secrets Act.

 Support and affirmation.
 One thing you can’t over-estimate is the value of coming into regular contact with other writers, both tutors and students.
-It is so uplifting to spend time with people who take their writing seriously and who, even more astonishingly, take yours seriously too.
+It’s so uplifting to spend time with people who take their writing seriously and who, even more astonishingly, take yours seriously too.
 When tutors start lecturing you on how to negotiate a good contract with an agent or publisher, you think, hang on a minute, I haven’t even written the book yet.
-But when you go back to your desk, it makes you think that you CAN.
+But when you go back to your desk, it makes you believe that you can.

 A body of work.
 What exactly was I looking to get out of my course?
 An academic qualification?
 Brilliant grades?
 No, it was the writing that mattered.
 What I wanted most was to emerge from the process with one third of a reasonably decent novel under my belt.
 Did I learn much about technique along the way?
 Yes, I did.
 But most of all I learnt what kind of book I wanted to write.

 On hand-in day, I celebrated by taking my dog, who’d been severely under-walked that last week, for a country hike.
 She celebrated by rolling in the biggest, wettest cow pat she could find.
-I then went and sat a while in a cafe with a real live, interactive friend, instead of my laptop.
+I then went and sat a while in a cafe with a real live friend, instead of my laptop.
 Hmm, yes, this is very nice, I thought.
-I’ll take the weekend off to just un-wind and recover.
 But within a couple of hours, I was feeling guilty.
 Why wasn’t I writing?
 What about the next scene?
-What if I let the momentum slip?
+I still have another thirty odd thousand words to go.

 What will life be like after an MA?
 I’ll let you know.